-Front and centre of saving both money and years off your home loan is having an offset account.
-The amount held in this account will be offset against the balance of your loan.
-This means you’ll pay less interest on your home loan.
+An offset account is a day to day transaction account that comes with the benefits of reducing the interest you pay on your eligible linked home loan.
+The amount held in your account will be offset against the balance of the linked home loan and you’ll pay less interest on your home loan.
 This will directly affect the amount you pay off your loan each month and, over time, will add up and reduce the time it takes you to pay off your loan.

 Offset accounts are commonly available on standard variable loans however it may differ between financial institutions.
 At Heritage, our Mortgage Crusher 100% offset account is available on our Standard Variable Home Loan.
 You'll also need a minimum balance of $500 to get started.
 To discuss your offset account options with us, talk to one of our Lending Specialists in branch or phone 13 14 22.